0xgalz/Virtuailor/README.md

 In case you don't want/need the breakpoints anymore just go to the breakpoint list tab in IDA and delete the breakpoints as you like.

-It is also really important for me to note that this is the first version of the tool with both 32 anf 64 bit support, probably in some cases a small amount of brakpoints will be missed, in these cases please open an issue and contact me so I will be able to improve the code and help fixing it.
+It is also really important for me to note that this is the first version of the tool with both 32 anf 64 bit support, probably in some cases a small amount of breakpoints will be missed, in these cases please open an issue and contact me so I will be able to improve the code and help fixing it.
 Thank you in advanced for that :)

 ## Output and General Functions